PostHog/posthog.com/contents/tutorials/compare-aws-bedrock-prompts.md

   - AI engineering
 ---

-Evaluating LLM prompts is crucial for determining whether your modifications are genuinely enhancing your application.
+Evaluating LLM prompts is important for determining whether they are improving your app.
 In this tutorial, we explore three methods to assess prompts by comparing their LLM outputs.
 Namely:

 1. [Quantitative metrics](#quantitative-metrics)
 2. [User feedback](#user-feedback)